infinum/eightshift-docs/website/blog/2022-04-08-adding-fonts.md

 There are multiple ways of using fonts in a block.
 The simplest example is if you have only one font you want to use for that specific block.
 In this case, we want Heading Block to only use NotoSerif.

-To make our secondary font available for use, first we need to define it as a variable.
+To make our secondary font available for use, we need to first define it as a variable.
 We can do that in **_/assets/styles/parts/utils/_shared-variables.scss_**.
-Here we can see that the base font is already defined, so all we need to do is add our secondary font below.
+We can see there that the base font is already defined, so all we need to do is add our secondary font below.

-To make things a bit more complicated, we may also want to rename `--global-font-family` CSS variable to `--base-font-family`.
+To make things a bit more consistent, we may also want to rename `--global-font-family` CSS variable to `--base-font-family`.
 Just don't forget to search/replace this new variable name across your project!
 Once we're done, it should look like this:
 ```scss
 	--base-font-family: var(--global-base-font), -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Helvetica,
 		Arial, sans-serif, 'Apple Color Emoji', 'Segoe UI Emoji', 'Segoe UI Symbol';